Our History in the Arts

 The Kingsmen Shakespeare Festival drew 3,000 people to its first six performances in 1997.
 Now established as the professional theater company of Cal Lutheran, the Kingsmen Shakespeare Company stages two of the Bard's plays each summer and runs a wide variety of educational programs for K-12 and college students.

 Since 1997, when the Soiland Humanities Center opened with the Kwan Fong Gallery of Art and Culture, Cal Lutheran has offered many public exhibitions by nationally recognized artists as well as Cal Lutheran faculty and students.
 The William Rolland Gallery of Fine Art began hosting exhibitions of works by well-known artists and students in 2011.

-Cal Lutheran strives to be a convener of arts organizations and artists who can work together to raise awareness of the arts.
-The University in partnership with organizations throughout the region is hosting an Arts and Culture Symposium in November 2013.
-Also in November, the Graduate School of Education is hosting the fourth annual Arts and Learning Symposium to strengthen arts access for learners from K-12 to the university level.
-Next year, the University will present TRAC 2014: The Representational Art Conference in Ventura, the second in series of international conferences exploring the distinctive aesthetic values and visions of representational visual artists.
+Cal Lutheran brings arts lovers together to raise awareness of the arts.
+In partnership with organizations throughout the region, the University held an Arts and Culture Symposium in 2013 for arts leaders to explore opportunities to collaborate.
+The Graduate School of Education annually hosts an Arts and Learning Symposium to strengthen arts access in K-12 schools and universities.
+This spring in Ventura, CLU presents TRAC 2014: The Representational Art Conference.
+The international conference is the second in a series of gatherings exploring the distinctive aesthetic values and visions of 21st-century representational artists.